Skip to Content Facebook Feature Image

 “In democracy dissent is allowed, criticizing is allowed,” he said.

-At least 40% of the total vote is required to win the presidential election in the first round.
-Otherwise, the top two candidates will go to a runoff on April 5.
+At least 40% of the total vote was required to win the presidential election in the first round.

 Fernández campaigned on continuing the policies of the term-limited Chaves.

-The historically peaceful Central American nation’s crime surge in recent years could be a deciding factor for many voters.
-Some fault Chaves' presidency for failing to bring those rates down, but many see his confrontational style as the best chance for Costa Rica to tame the violence.
+The historically peaceful Central American nation’s crime surge in recent years was a major issue in the campaign.
+Some voters faulted Chaves' presidency for failing to bring those rates down, but many see a continuation of his confrontational style as the best chance for Costa Rica to tame the violence.

 Fernández was previously Chaves’ minister of national planning and economic policy and, more recently, his minister of the presidency.

-She is Chaves' favored successor and was considered the frontrunner headed into Sunday's election.
+She was considered the front-runner headed into Sunday's election.

 Costa Ricans also voted for the 57-seat National Assembly.
-Chaves’ party is expected to make gains, but perhaps not achieve the supermajority he and Fernández have called for, which would allow their party to choose Supreme Court magistrates, for example.
+Chaves’ party was expected to make gains, but perhaps not achieve the supermajority he and Fernández called for, which would allow their party to choose Supreme Court magistrates, for example.

 Twenty contenders were seeking the presidency, but no candidate other than Fernández and Ramos reached 5% in the preliminary and partial results.